davidemodolo/master_thesis/presentation/speech.md

 Most LLM-based planning approaches available in the literature rely on additional frameworks, such as fine-tuning, Chain-of-Thought prompting, or even hybrid reinforcement learning models.

 These techniques aim to enhance planning by providing structured reasoning pathways.
 But what happens if we strip everything away?
+TODO: change to "strip anything prior"

 With this work, we wanted to analyze the generative capabilities in planning intrinsic in LLMs.